 - Misuse and impact testing (overload, short-circuit, overheating, mechanical stress, defect)

-- Mobile vehicle testing for road load data acquisition (RLDA), summer/hot, winter/cold testing with transients
+- Structural integrity testing, starting with mobile vehicle testing for road load data acquisition (RLDA), summer/hot, winter/cold testing with transients

 Battery Thermal Management